 (j) The requirements for a motor vehicle liability policy may be fulfilled by the policies of one or more insurance carriers which policies together meet such requirements.

-(k) Any binder issued pending the issuance of a motor vehicle policy shall be deemed to fulfill the requirements for such a policy.
+(k) Any binder issued pending the issuance of a motor vehicle policy fulfills the requirements for such a policy.